jvcleave/ofxImGui/README.md

 ````

 ### Optional
 Configure oF (tested with 0.11.0) to use GLFW 3.4 and imgui will have an even more polished interface.
-See [Developpers.md](./Developpers.md).
+See [Developpers.md](./Developpers.md#Improve-ofxImGui-s-backend-bindings).
+This step is also recommended for RPIs where GLFW is v3.2, which doesn't provide gamepad support.

 ### Compilation flags
 DearImGui needs to know your GL Context. ofxImGui tries to match your project's settings.
 If your projects needs to force a specific GL configuration, you can set some native imgui compilation flags to match your project settings :